PseudoBob-Delightus/fanfic/stories/democracy-manifest/chapter-104-a-prompt-fome.md

 Appointed rolled her eyes.
 "As in the thing we're voting on."

 The other mailmares shuddered, tails pressed against their backsides.
-"Politics really \[i]has\[/i] gone too far," said Rainy.
+"Politics really *has* gone too far," said Rainy.

 "Look, I'll show you: All who think we should we keep working for the day, say 'aye.'"